The Department of Computer Science and Software Engineering at Concordia

 Health & Safety Training Session

-We remind students that GRADPROSKILLS is quite strict on punctuality and if you do not show up in time, you are assumed to be absent and will be charged the non-attendance fee of $25.
-So please try to be there 10mins early.
+We remind students that GRADPROSKILLS is quite strict on punctuality and if you are late, you are assumed to be absent and will be charged the non-attendance fee of $25.

-In order to register, you will first need to fill out and sign this form (only the "Student Information" section) and email it to ta [at] encs [dot] concordia [dot] ca. Please make sure to include "COPTTA registration" in the subject heading of the email and your full name and student ID in the body of email.
+In order to register, you will first need to fill out and sign the this form (only the sections with * next to it) and email it to ta (at) encs (dot) concordia (dot) ca. For "program of study", list whether you are a Masters or PhD student.
+Please make sure to include "COPTTA registration" in the subject heading of the email and your full name and student ID in the body of email.
 Spaces are limited, so we advise you send this form asap.
+Once we receive your form, we will prepare a voucher which you will then need to take to the COPTTA office to schedule your test date/time.
+The test is free of charge.

-Winter online TA application is not open yet.
-More info will be announced by early November.
+TA application for the Summer is not open yet.
+Further details will be announced in March.

 Graduate students from Concordia's Computer Science and Software Engineering Department are invited to apply for our Teaching Assistant positions.
 Undergraduate students may also apply but must be excellent students in 3rd or 4th year of study (a minimal mark of A- in the course to be taught is needed).
 Please note that priority will be given to Masters and PhD students (both thesis and course-based students are invited to apply).
 You must be registered as a full-time or part-time student at Concordia during the semester for which you are applying for TA positions.